Deep Learning Applications — NLP, Speech Recognition & Recommendation Systems

-Deep learning transforms raw data into intelligent systems across three mega-domains: Natural Language Processing (understanding and generating text — chatbots, translation, summarisation), Speech Recognition (converting audio to text and text to speech — voice assistants, transcription), and Recommendation Systems (personalising content — Netflix, Spotify, Amazon, YouTube).
+Deep learning transforms raw data into intelligent systems across three mega-domains: Natural Language Processing (understanding and generating text — chatbots, translation, summarization), Speech Recognition (converting audio to text and text to speech — voice assistants, transcription), and Recommendation Systems (personalising content — Netflix, Spotify, Amazon, YouTube).
 Each domain has evolved from hand-crafted features to deep learning pipelines that achieve superhuman performance on narrow tasks.

 NLP applications of deep learning